thefoolgy/cs121/ReadMe.txt

-This repo used for cs121 projects.
+This repo used for cs121 projects and exams.